gcallah/work/chaps/weber.md

 George Becker, in his paper "The Continuing Path of Distortion" (2009), implies that Weber had a partisan interest in reaching the conclusions he did in *PE*:

-"Weber's idealist interpretation of Offenbacher's school enrolment statistics provides a foremost example of a scholarly claim with decided political overtones that are closely in line with Weber's and the liberal Protestants' cultural agenda...
+"Weber's idealist interpretation of Offenbacher's school enrollment statistics provides a foremost example of a scholarly claim with decided political overtones that are closely in line with Weber's and the liberal Protestants' cultural agenda...
 Weber's idealist interpretation of Offenbacher's data is also a statement of cultural criticism with partisan overtones